Abhinaya/ai-money/README.md

 ### Run

 **Transactions beancount setup**
 - You need a `transactions.beancount` file.
 This is a sample script `backend/scripts/convert_cc_to_beancount.py`.
-It converts credit card transacions to beancount file.
+It converts sample credit card transacions in `./backend/scripts/statements/` to beancount file.
 Write your own scripts to suit your statements.

 **Backend**
 - Start the backend with